LC-Linkous/reverse_engineering_notes/README.md

 Signal analysis is the first step that requires more than general tools and a multimeter.
 This topic may not be necessary for all categories of reverse engineering, especially if the focus is on firmware extraction or software analysis.
 However, monitoring and interpreting the electrical signals during device operation is important to understand how communication protocols and data flows across the device or PCB.

 Oscilloscopes and logic analyzers capture timing relationships and signal characteristics across various test points.
 These test points may be on chips, debug ports, or as conductive pads on the PCB designed specifically for testing.
 Protocol analysis helps identify standard communication interfaces such as SPI, I2C, UART, or other protocols.
 Signal integrity measurements can be used to reveal timing constraints, unintentional device chatter, and noise that may affect reliability.

+#### Power Analysis
+Power analysis examines the device's power consumption patterns to gather information about internal operations.
+Current measurements during different operational states (ON, OFF, startup, power down, standby, etc.) reveal functional blocks and their activity levels.
+This analysis also can find where components may be isolated on a board only when the device is powered off (such sections can occur when power is run to a section of the PCB through an IC or MOSFET)

+Power supply sequencing is a type of power analysis that helps identify startup procedures and dependencies between subsystems.
+Voltage rail monitoring can identify switching events and operational modes.
+Power consumption signatures may leak information about cryptographic operations or internal state transitions.